coffincw/UMass-STEM-Discord-Bot/README.md

   - Prints out an organized list of roles available with the get command

  ### Memes
-- mdraw [image/image link]
+- mdraw [image/image link/text]
-  - The bot responds with an image of marius drawing on whatever image is passed into the argument
+  - The bot responds with an image of marius drawing whatever image or text is passed into the argument
-- bdraw [image/image link]
+- bdraw [image/image link/text]
-  - The bot responds with an image of barrington drawing on whatever image is passed into the argument
+  - The bot responds with an image of barrington drawing whatever image or text is passed into the argument

 ## Other functionality
 - remove missing housing and major role